nnaik39/context-vqa/ContextVQA_dataset/README.md

-## Dataset Format
+## Instructions for Downloading the Context-VQA Dataset

+The images in the dataset are stored in the images.zip file.
+To download the questions and annotations, please download the dataset.json file.

-The data is stored in this format:
+The data is stored in this format.
+Here's an example:
 ```
     "images": [
         {
-            "filename": "images/35.jpg",
+            "image_id": [IMAGE_ID],
             "question": "What's the weather like?",
             "context": "social_media",
             "annotations": [